mateuszgachowski/nuxt-ioc/docs/src/guide/testing.md

 ::: warning
 Above example is just to explain unit testing.
 The final service class should support error catching and setting the correct state in case of request failure but for code simplicity this was omitted.
 :::

+## Container methods

+As in the previous example you can use some helper methods on the Container class.
+Those are:

+- `Container.bind(classKey, implementation)` - binds particular class (abstract or concrete) into class implementation.
+As a key you can pass either direct implementation or an abstract class.
+If second argument is not passed, class passed will be both bind key and implementation.
+Use this to bind class without any changes in unit tests.

+- `Container.bindInstance(classKey, instance)` - binds particular class to an existing class instance.
+You can use this to share single class instance between two or more containers.

+- `Container.bindMock(classKey, implementation)` - binds mocked instance to a particular class.
+This can be used to mock classes in unit tests.
+It allows it to be a partial class mock.